 The military cemetery is a short ride away.
 We park in the small lot above Area D and walk down a long flight of steps, past plots holding soldiers from past wars and the uneasy intervals between them.
 We avert our gazes from the new section, where current burials take place; most of it is still covered in lawn.
 But, out of the corner of our eyes, we see a lone figure sitting by the newest patch of upturned earth.
 Two flights down from that is where Niot lies.
 We would hold hands as we approach him, but our arms are full.

 On Niot’s plot, the flowers Ilana planted last year are blooming again, but the stems have grown long and tangled and tough.
 We try to put at least some of them in order, but realize that they have gone feral and will no longer bow to our will.
-So we dig them all up to replace them with young, soft newcomers, bearing petals of many colors.
+Not to mention, there were some other brightly colored flowers there, which might have been poisonous flowers, so we dig them all up to replace them with young, soft newcomers, bearing petals of many colors.
 The sun is warm and I take off my sweater.

 We do not speak much.
 We do not need to; lovers of many years know each other’s minds, and for the last six years we have been tied fast to each other not only by love but also by grief, and intense longing that often knows no words.